julp/shall/README.md

 # Current limitations

-* input/output strings have to be UTF-8
+* input/output strings have to be UTF-8 encoded
 * for the terminal formatter and/or shall binary, current locale have to be in UTF-8 as well
 * -b option of re2c generates broken lexers?